We have information you must know before you buy the 750.

 The Alpina was designed to combine performance with true luxury.
 It uses a tuned version of the twin-turbocharged 4.4-liter V8 that makes 500 horsepower and 516 pound-feet of torque.
 BMW says the Alpina is capable of reaching 60 mph in just 4.5 seconds, which makes it as fast as the 760i.
 Despite the performance tuning, the Alpina delivers its massive power smoothly and without a lot of ruckus.

-The BMW 7 Series is the ultimate driving machine among big luxury sedans.
+The 2012 BMW 7 Series is the ultimate driving machine among big luxury sedans.
 It offers impressive performance from its brilliant engines.
 Underway, it feels solid, and its balance of smooth ride and sharp handling borders on amazing.
-2011 brings more variants, including new six-cylinder models that bring the price of entry down considerably.
-A new hybrid delivers more performance without a big hit in fuel economy.
-The new Alpina B7 is a wonder of elegance and force.
+The six-cylinder models introduced for 2011 bring the price of entry down considerably.
+A hybrid delivers more performance without a big hit in fuel economy.
+The Alpina B7 is a wonder of elegance and force.
 Whether you prefer to drive the ultimate luxury car or luxuriate in the ultimate driving machine, the BMW 7 Series delivers.
 A vexing interface detracts from a superb line of cars.

 NewCarTestDrive.com correspondent Sam Moses reported on the BMW 750iL after his test drive in the Northwest's Columbia River Gorge; with J.P.
-Vettraino reporting from Detroit; and Kirk Bell in Chicago.
+Vettraino reporting from Detroit; Kirk Bell in Chicago; and John F. Katz in south-central Pennsylvania.